SciML/DifferentialEquations.jl/docs/src/index.md

 [can be found in the examples folder](https://github.com/ChrisRackauckas/DifferentialEquations.jl/examples).
 If you find any equation where there seems to be an error, please open an issue.

 If you have any questions, or just want to chat about solvers/using the package, please feel free to message me in the Gitter channel.
 For bug reports, feature requests, etc., please submit an issue.
+If you're interested in contributing, please see the [Contributor's Guide](/internals/contributors_guide)

 ## Using the Package